dubo-dubon-duponey/docker-images/README.md

  * our images are straightforward to audit: looking at `Dockerfile`, `entrypoint` and `build` gives you a thorough understanding of what's going on
  * given all dependencies are pinned (in a content addressable fashion), you do not have to trust any third-party infrastructure or distribution mechanisms integrity
- * we only depend on two base images at both runtime and buildtime (buster and dubnium-buster) which are officially maintained by Docker
+ * we only depend on our own base image for both runtime and buildtime which you can rebuild yourself would you like it to

 ... possible attack vectors would be:

+ * a compromise of snapshot.debian.org, from which our base image is built
- * a compromise of Debian repositories and developpers gpg keys that would replace an existing package at a specific version with something different
+ * a compromise of Debian repositories and developpers gpg keys that would replace an existing package at a specific version with something different, and that would make its way into snapshot.debian.org
- * a compromise of Docker official images notary keys and hub account, that would replace one of the base images we depend on with something different
- * a compromise of Debian distribution infrastructure, with a target downgrade attack pushing older (signed) versions of packages with known vulnerabilities

-Henceforth you still have to trust that Debian package maintainers and Docker official images team do secure their signing keys appropriately, and to a lesser extent that the Debian distribution infrastructure is not compromised.
+Henceforth you still have to trust that Debian snapshot maintainers (and overall package maintainers) secure their signing keys appropriately.

 Of course, pinning softwares at a specific git commit does not give you guarantees that the content of it is "legit", just that it hasn't been modified after the fact.
 You still have to audit and vet the content of said software, at said specific version.